Oxycodone hydrochloride (ox-ee-code-own hi-dro-klor-ide)

 - sneezing or runny nose

 - trouble sleeping

 If you forget to take your capsules, contact your doctor or pharmacist for advice.

 Do not take a double dose to make up for the dose you have missed.
 This will increase the chance of you getting unwanted side effects.

 If you take too much (overdose)

-Immediately telephone your doctor, or the Poisons Information Centre (Australia: telephone 13 11 26, New Zealand: telephone 0800 POISON or 0800 764 766) for advice, or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too many OxyNorm capsules.
+If you think you or someone else may have taken too much OxyNorm, you should immediately telephone your doctor, or the Poisons Information Centre (Australia: telephone 13 11 26, New Zealand: telephone 0800 POISON or 0800 764 766), or go to Emergency Department at your nearest hospital.

 While you are taking it